MCGA: A Multi-task Classical Chinese Literary Genre Audio Corpus: Introduction

 \section{Introduction}

-The development of Multimodal Large Language Models (MLLMs) has significantly advanced Chinese Classical Studies (CCS).
+The development of Multimodal Large Language Models (MLLMs)~\cite{li_unimoe,li2025perception,li2025uni} has significantly advanced Chinese Classical Studies (CCS).
 These models support multimodal inputs, providing powerful capabilities for interpreting ancient texts, which in turn enhances cultural preservation~\cite{zhang-etal-2025-mllms}.
-However, while most existing research focuses on textual~\cite{cao2024wenmind} or visual~\cite{liu2025mcs} modalities, the auditory dimension of CCS remains largely unexplored.
-This gap stems from a lack of high-quality, domain-specific audio corpora, thereby constraining the potential for an omni-modal understanding of CCS.
+However, while most existing research focuses on textual~\cite{cao2024wenmind} or visual~\cite{liu2025mcs} modalities, the auditory dimension of CCS remains largely unexplored due to a lack of high-quality, domain-specific audio corpora.

 To bridge this critical gap, we introduce the \textbf{Multi-task Classical Chinese Literary Genre Audio Corpus (MCGA)}, a comprehensive resource designed to catalyze audio-centric research in CCS.
 As illustrated in Figure~\ref{intro}, MCGA encompasses five primary literary genres: \textit{Fu}, \textit{Shi}, \textit{Wen}, \textit{Ci}, and \textit{Qu}.
 The corpus consists of 22,000 audio samples, totaling 119 hours of recorded content.
 To ensure cultural and linguistic authenticity, the data were recorded by native speakers in standard Mandarin Chinese.
 Crucially, all audio samples include explicit copyright transfers, thereby resolving long-standing Intellectual Property Rights (IPR) challenges in open-source CCS audio datasets.